CaioEmPessoa/ShortcutManager/README.md

 ## How it does?
 ### Adding a shortcut
-First you need to decide if you want to add a shortcut to a local app, an website or a Steam game after that you'll see one of theese windows:
+First you need to decide if you want to add a shortcut to a local app, an website or a Steam game.
+After that you'll see one of theese windows:

 ___
 ### Adding a APP: